GetPageSpeed/ngx_security_headers/README.md

 > ... it is used to prevent infinite loops and unnecessary rewrites when PageSpeed
 > fetches resources from an origin that also uses PageSpeed

-So it's best to specify `hide_server_tokens on;` in a front-facing NGINX insances, e.g. the one being accessed by actual browsers, and not the ones consumed by Varnish or other software.
+So it's best to specify `hide_server_tokens on;` in a front-facing NGINX instances, e.g. the one being accessed by actual browsers, and not the ones consumed by Varnish or other software.

 In most cases you will be just fine with `security_headers on;` and `hide_server_tokens on;`, without any adjustments.